jdylanmc/jdylanmc.github.com/_posts/2015-10-05-standard-site-configuration-with-404-and-403.md

 - beginner
 permalink: sitecore-site-configuration
 ---
-### This is a pretty standard configuration that I usually roll with on my sitecore websites.
+### This is a pretty standard configuration that I usually roll with...
 One of the things you have to do when building a new Sitecore website, is configure Sitecore to know how to resolve your home page and subpages.
 It's not enough to point DNS to IIS, and IIS to your Sitecore webroot- you have to also point Sitecore to your content.
 To do this, you need a configuration section like so:

 {% highlight xml %}